OCCIRF/OpenCloudComputingIncidentResponseFramework/templates/warGamePreparation.md

-# War game preparation template
+# Template: War Game Preparation
 This template helps to plan and conduct a war game.
 All needed details for one can be documented in the template for further references.